UMAprotocol/docs/docs/uma-tokenholders/adding-price-id.md

 ---
-title: Adding Price Identifiers and Collateral Currencies
+title: Adding price identifiers and collateral currencies
-sidebar_label: Adding Price Identifiers & Collateral Currencies
+sidebar_label: Price Identifiers & Collateral Currencies
 ---

 ## What is a price identifier?